sbrks/flashcards/README.md

 # flashcards

-Repitition of concepts is a key component to learning and advancing skills in a topic of study.
-More speficially, repitition of concepts that are already understood is an effective way to learn.
-Any Deck provides users with the ability to populate index cards on a subject they are interested in learning better, and the program will help users memorize and implement in a fun, easy to use way.
+I was interested in building a studying tool that would be effective, fun, and versatile.
+I decided to make a flashcard application so that users can quickly and easily test themselves on concepts they are currently learning.
+I have found that repetition of concepts that you are currently learning is a great way to advance learning and solidify understanding.
+These flashcards provide users with the ability to populate index cards on a subject they are interested in learning, and the program will ultimately help users memorize and learn in a fun, easy to use way.

 //Technologies used